Module curlew.geology

 Either a pre-constructed neural field, explicit field or a set of

-constraints to use to construct a new SF representing this domain boundary.
+constraints to use to construct a new GeoField representing this domain boundary.

 bound : float, str